Jennifer Aniston: And The Pregnancy Rumors Just Keep On Coming Ahead Of Oscars

 Jen has become a role model to women around the world for her advocacy about a woman’s worth while also sharing health and fitness hacks as well as beauty tips.

-As Inquisitr recently reported, Aniston will attend and present at the Oscars that are set for Sunday, and will be hosted by Jimmy Kimmel.
-The honor of presenting at the lavish occasion and the pinnacle evening for the world of film, comes shortly after Jen celebrated her 48th birthday.
+As the Inquisitr recently reported, Aniston will attend and present at the Oscars that are set for Sunday and will be hosted by Jimmy Kimmel.
+The honor of presenting at the lavish occasion and the pinnacle evening for the world of film comes shortly after Jen celebrated her 48th birthday.

-Although there is talk that there may be a slight possibility of an awkward and interesting interaction between Aniston and Pitt, the marriage between the two is ancient history and being present at the same event will likely be handled with poise, maturity and well-wishes.
+Although there is talk that there may be a slight possibility of an awkward and interesting interaction between Aniston and Pitt, the marriage between the two is ancient history and being present at the same event will likely be handled with poise, maturity, and well-wishes.

 Jennifer Aniston Presents At Oscars: Will Brad Pitt Debut Kate Hudson Romance? https://t.co/eYkIJ7n6Eg pic.twitter.com/uPlKqHQOPF